yuanfux/ShadowJson/README.md

 # ShadowJson
-Editable and mergeable JSON object copy
+Path-specific and manageable JSON object copy

 ## Why?
 In many dev cases, we have to keep an original JSON object while having another deep copied object for editing.
 Simply deep copying the whole object can lead to unnecessary memory usage and hard management with the original data.
 Shadow Json solves these problems by following features: